← All Docs

 Most users should not commit .lore/.

-lore context export writes .lore/.gitignore containing *, so generated snapshots stay out of the host repo by default without changing the repo's root .gitignore.
+lore context add writes .lore/.gitignore containing *, so generated snapshots stay out of the host repo by default without changing the repo's root .gitignore.

 If you want the rule to be visible at the repo root, also add: